Education and Awareness Programs

 Online Education Programs

+All students and employees are required to complete an online training program.
 Both the student and employee programs focus on:

 - Providing information to identify sex discrimination and sexual harassment, including relationship violence and sexual misconduct